This blog may contain affiliate links. Read our disclosure policy for more info.

 Like all of the hostels on this list, the location is great and the reviews are even better!

-A dorm bed here goes for as little as $5.50 USD per night without breakfast.
-If you have extra cash to spare, their private rooms are absolutely gorgeous but do cost quite a lot more.
+A dorm bed here goes for as little as $13 USD per night without breakfast but you can add it for $4 USD.
+If you have extra cash to spare, their private rooms are absolutely gorgeous but do cost quite a lot more at $53 USD.

-2. Backpacker La Bo’M – The Most “Chill” Hostel in Cusco
+2. Backpacker La Bo’M – The best cheap hostel in Cusco

 Backpacker La Bo’M Hostel is a cozy hostel set in a colonial building in the heart of Cusco.
 With a large courtyard for hanging out, a small bar and restaurant, as well as spacious rooms (yes, even the dorm rooms) this hostel is the perfect place to just relax.

-While there is a bar, you won’t get a party here and that’s all what makes it one of the most chill hostels in Cusco!
+While there is a bar, you won’t get a party here and that’s all that makes it one of the most chill hostels in Cusco!
+With that said, the atmosphere is friendly and it’s a great place to chat with other travelers.

 It is relaxing, and a bit of an escape from the hustle and bustle of Cusco which sits right outside its front doors.

-The staff here are highly rated and the onsite restaurant is actually a creperie – win!
+The staff here are highly rated and the onsite restaurant is actually a Creperie – win!
+On top of that, the hostel is known for being exceptionally clean, with cozy and cute decor.

-Expect to pay about $11.00 USD per night for a dorm bed in a 5 share with breakfast included!
+Expect to pay about $12 USD per night for a dorm bed in a 5-share with breakfast included!
+Their private rooms are also super affordable at around $37 USD per night for two people – perfect for couples traveling on a budget.

 On the opposite of the spectrum from Backpacker La Bo’M, we have Loki Hostel which is famous for having large nightly parties.
 Actually, scratch that, daily parties that span well into the night.